 Skip to main content

-Version: 1.18
+Version: 1.22

 Policy Groups

-• AdmissionPolicyGroup: For admission policies that apply to specific namespaces.
+• AdmissionPolicyGroup: for admission policies that apply to specific namespaces.

-• ClusterAdmissionPolicyGroup: For admission policies that apply across the entire cluster.
+• ClusterAdmissionPolicyGroup: for admission policies that apply across the entire cluster.

-These policy groups enable users to use existing policies, reducing the need for custom policy creation and enhancing reusability.
+These policy groups enable users to use existing policies, reducing the need for custom policy creation and enhancing reuse.
 By avoiding duplication of policy logic, users can simplify management and create custom policies with a DSL-like configuration.

 A ClusterAdmissionPolicyGroup that rejects Pods that use images with the latest tag, unless the images are signed by two trusted parties: Alice and Bob.